nick-myers/exam-timer/README.md

 - **Adjustable text size** - Built-in zoom controls (50%-200%) with persistent settings
 - **Fullscreen mode** - Maximize screen space for better visibility
 - **Automatic time calculations** - Calculates finish times including extra time allowances (default 25%, customizable)
+- **Bulk time updates** - Set start time for all exams at once with a single click
+- **Configurable exam limit** - Adjust maximum number of exams (1-12) to suit your needs
 - **Screen wake lock** - Prevents the screen from going to sleep or showing screensaver
 - **Collapsible controls** - Hide control buttons for a cleaner display during exams
+- **Compact toolbar** - All controls in one organized, space-efficient toolbar
 - **Sticky table header** - Header remains visible when scrolling through exams
 - **Demo data** - Load Harry Potter themed sample exams to test the application
+- **Changelog** - Track all updates and improvements to the application
 - **Offline-first** - Works completely offline once loaded, no internet connection required
 - **No installation needed** - Just open the HTML file in any modern web browser
 - **Private and secure** - All data stays on your device, nothing is sent to external servers